Re-sit

 You will need to re-sit the full test component if you have not reached the overall standard for the component.
 Results from individual sub-domain(s) are not transferrable between tests.

-For enrolled students, any test sittings prior to the May 2016 test window do not count towards your re-sit attempts.
-However the results from these sittings are still valid.
-For example, if you have successfully met the literacy or numeracy test standard as part of the limited implementation which took place in August and September 2015, or as part of the NSW BOSTES’ requirement in February 2016, you will not need to resit the test component that you have passed.
+If you have successfully met the literacy or numeracy test standard as part of the limited implementation which took place in August and September 2015, or as part of the NSW BOSTES’ requirement in February 2016, you will not need to resit the test component that you have passed.
+The results from these sittings are still valid.

 If you do not meet the standard after your first or second attempt, you are advised to talk to your higher education provider to request support to help you reach the standard before registering to sit the test a second or third time.